linkangit/10x-Visium-HD-data-analysis/README.md

 - ✅ Export results and generate a **Methods text snippet**

 > **Tip for beginners**: Each section starts with an explanation of *why* we’re doing it, then gives runnable Python code.
+Every block of raw code is followed by notes in plain language so you can understand why each step is needed.

 ---